What is a Mission?

 Can I hide certain motions?

 If a motion is set to private, people not included in that motion will only see that there is one and what it does.
-They will see an icon of an eye with a line through it and will not be able to open the motion to see who is participating, their role, instructions, comments, or work items.
+They will see an icon of an eye with a line through it and will not be able to open the motion to see who is participating, their role, instructions, comments, or business items.

 If you are able to change the privacy settings on a motion, you’ll see an eye icon in the upper right corner of it.
 Click the icon to change the setting to private and it will change to an eye with a line through it.